-Prof. Isard is currently the Direcor of Arcadia’s M.F.A. program in Creative Writing.
+Prof. Isard is currently the Director of Arcadia’s M.F.A. program in Creative Writing.
 His fiction has recently appeared in Storychord, Northwind Magazine, Inscribed, The Broadkill Review, and Press 1.
 He has also worked with and written for several publications, including The American Poetry Review, and Philadelphia Weekly.

-His first novel will be published in 2013 by Cinco Puntos Press.
+of the Useless, was published in 2013 by Cinco Puntos Press.

 Prof. Levine earned a B.F.A. in Screenwriting from the University of the Arts, an M.A. in English from Arcadia University, and an M.F.A. in Fiction from Syracuse University where she was on fellowship.
 She has worked at WHYY on several documentary projects, and her creative writing work has appeared in Verbal Seduction, Metropolis VoxPop, and the Philadelphia Citypaper.
 She was a finalist in the Glimmer Train Family Matters Contest in 2010, and was also involved in the Living Writer’s Reading Series at Syracuse University, and is currently working on a collection of short fiction.